The Hurley Convergence Center has spaces and services to support a variety of types of media development and production.

 - An audio recording booth (the Vocal Booth) is available in this lab for recording “screencasts”, voiceovers, podcasts, or other small-scale audio recordings.

-- Microphones (USB and XLR) are available for checkout from the Information Desk (see below).
+- Microphones (USB and XLR) are available for checkout from the Info Desk (see below).

 - Reservations suggested.

 - The Advanced Media Production Studio supports lecture capture and professional-grade media productions.
-There are two HD and one 4K video camera on the studio floor, complete with teleprompters kits (for use with iPads available for checkout at the Information Desk).
+There are two HD and one 4K video camera on the studio floor.
 Various microphones are available for a variety of recording configurations.

 - Before using the studio, students are required to complete training through the DKC.
 Once trained, students names are added to a list of those approved to reserve and use the room.
-Reservations are required and must occur during Information Desk hours (Hours for the desk are listed below).
+Reservations are required and must occur during Info Desk hours.

-- Solid-state hard drives (for storing media files) and iPads (for teleprompting) are available to checkout from the Information Desk and use in the studio.
+- Solid-state hard drives (for storing media files) are available to checkout from the Information Desk and use in the studio.